 Delirium tremens is the sudden onset of severe and abnormal mental and/or neurological changes.
 It usually follows a period of withdrawal from alcohol, typically in people who have had a high alcohol intake for over a month.
 However, the symptoms of DTs can also occur in alcoholics who have contracted an infection or have suffered a head injury.

 According to the American Academy of Family Physicians, delirium tremens symptoms usually occur 48 to 96 hours after having the last drink.2 In rare cases, the symptoms may show up even 7 to 10 days after the last drink.
 Signs of delirium tremens are common in chronic abusers of alcohol or in long-term alcoholics who quit “cold turkey.”

 According to the National Institutes of Health, heavy users of alcohol are people who have been drinking more than 5 pints of wine or beer or a pint of hard liquor every day for several months.

 Delirium tremens is a potentially life-threatening condition and a medical emergency.

-Delirium tremens is an abnormal change in the mental and neurological state of a person who is an alcohol addict.
-A person who is suffering from DTs may experience paranoia, seizures, hallucination, sensitivity, and disorientation, just to name a few symptoms.
-It is also likely to occur to people who have had a head injury or infections.
+Delirium tremens (also called the DTs) is a set of symptoms marking an abnormal change in the mental and neurological state of a person who is an alcohol addict.
+A person suffering from the DTs may experience paranoia, seizures, hallucinations, sensitivity, and disorientation, just to name a few symptoms.
+This condition typically occurs in people with a high regular intake of alcohol who suddenly stop, triggering alcohol withdrawal.
+But it can sometimes also occur in people who have had a head injury or serious infections.